 - No props, animal acts, musical accompaniment or nudity (boooo!) is aloud.

-All pieces must be original.
+- All pieces must be original.
 Poets can sample and rif on other work, but the majority of the piece must be their own words.

 - Team pieces are aloud during regular slams, but not for finals.